 In addition to a comprehensive heat response plan, local officials can help urban areas adapt to extreme heat in the short-term by improving the resilience of infrastructure.
-Transportation planners can protect or modify roads, bridges, and other structures—for example, by using materials that are more resilient and heat tolerant—to help these systems withstand higher temperatures and reduce service disruptions (see EPA’s Transportation Climate Impacts & Adaptation page for more information).
+Transportation planners can protect or modify roads, bridges, and other structures—for example, by using materials that are more resilient and heat tolerant—to help these systems withstand higher temperatures and reduce service disruptions (see the U.S. Department of Transportation's Sustainable Pavements Program for more information).
 They can also implement energy efficiency and conservation efforts to reduce stress on electricity systems during heat waves and help avoid power outages.

 City officials can also incorporate heat island reduction strategies—such as green or cool roofs, cool pavements, or increased vegetation and trees—into long-term planning to help reduce temperature extremes during future heat waves.
 For example, cool pavements—which absorb more solar energy and evaporate less water than traditional materials—can be used for roads and parking lots to help cool urban areas.
 Programs that install cool or green roofs and plant trees and vegetation can help keep buildings and their surroundings cooler.
 These measures also reduce electricity demand, which helps improve the reliability of the electric system, particularly during heat waves.

 Sound urban planning that includes measures for adapting to extreme heat in both the short- and long term is an effective way for cities to respond to the heat island effect while fulfilling their mission to protect and provide vital services to the community.